 Changing language in the administrator interface

-At all times, including before login, there is a language selector on the right hand side of your phpList.
+At all times there is a language selector on the bottom left side of your phpList, right above the "Log out" button.
 This sets the language of the administrator interface and is set to English by default.

 To change this simply select your preferred language from the drop down.

-If this is the first time you have used the language this will take a little time:
+If this is the first time you have used the language this might take a little time.